translate/l10n-guide/docs/guide/spell_checker_case_studies.rst

 Nguyễn Thái Ngọc Duy
 ^^^^^^^^^^^^^^^^^^^^
 I have been working on vspell, a Vietnamese spell checker, since 2003 (there were huge gaps when I did not work on it at all, though).
+The `source code
-The source code can be found `here <http://repo.or.cz/w/vspell.git>`_ (click on the first "snapshot" link to get a tarball).
+<http://repo.or.cz/w/vspell.git>`_ is available (click on the first "snapshot"
+link to get a tarball).
 The core idea is quite simple.
 It is trained with a word-segmented corpus.
 When a sentence is given (actually a phrase because it still does not understand "sentence"), it will generate similar sentences based on common spelling errors.
 It then uses statistics from the corpus to determine which sentence (the original one or one of the generated ones) is "better".
 If a generated one is better, then it assumes the original one is misspelled.
 That's all.
 The rest of work is matching the original one and the "right" one to see differences between them and tell users about that.

 The result as of three months ago was not very promising: precise rate was about 60%-70% (I expected at least 80% to be useful).
 I was investigating to